 Disney Plus sign-up release dates

-Australia/New Zealand: Everyone in Australia and New Zealand can now enjoy Disney Plus - it's gone live and is waiting for you.
+Everyone in Australia and New Zealand can now enjoy Disney Plus with its helpings of The Mandalorian, Pixar, Marvel, and more - it's live and is waiting for you.

 Disney Plus prices